atomaszewicz/X-Files/RStudio/Analysis.md

 ## Regions change...

-To end this off, there's one last thing I'd like to know: is my favoritism for the seasons filmed in Vancouver just a love of my own hometown or is there something to the Canadian episodes that make them better?
+There's one last thing I'd like to know: is my favoritism for the seasons filmed in Vancouver just a love of my own hometown or is there something to the Canadian episodes that make them better?

-As all my Vancouverite friends agree, the show seems to have lost something when it moved from filming in Vancouver to filming in LA.
+As all my Vancouverite friends agree, the show seems to have lost something when it moved from filming in Vancouver to filming in LA between season 5 and 6.
 Not only could we no longer play the 'where was this filmed?' game, but more importantly the misty, eerie, pine-tree laden man-vs-nature atmosphere of the Pacific Northwest was gone.
 It was likely no mistake that when they brought the show back two years ago, they decided to film it in Vancouver.

-The Vancouver-filmed seasons 1-5 average a score of  8.12, while those filmed in La-La Land 8.04, which we can compare to the series mean (to 3 significant figures) of 8.09, with a standard deviation of 0.68.
-So although in this brief study it doesn't look like a very significant result, it does
+The Vancouver-filmed seasons average a score of 8.12, while those filmed in Los Angeles get an 8.04.
+Comparing this to the series mean  of 8.09 and standard deviation of 0.68, it doesn't look like a very significant result, but it has validated my feelings.

 # Footnotes